 Has this monthly schedule finally taken its toll on the team’s talents?
 For everything an episode does well, there’s an element the developers neglected noticeably more.
 The Himmapan is that lackluster aspect.
 But in contrast to the familiar mise-en-scène, the executions Agent 47 carries out breathe a moral dilemma back into the series.

-An indie musician, Jordan Cross may or may not have murdered his former girlfriend, Hannah Highmoore, since she fell from the balcony of his New York penthouse.
-Authorities described Hannah’s death as an accident, yet the poor girl’s parents remain unconvinced.
+An indie musician, Jordan Cross may or may not have murdered his former girlfriend, Hannah Highmoore, who fell from the balcony of his New York penthouse.
+While authorities described Hannah’s death as an accident, the poor starlet’s parents remain unconvinced.
 Thanks to the intervention of both his father and the family lawyer Ken Morgan (your second target), Jordan avoided jail time.
-Even so, you’re not here to judge.
-Somebody paid 47 to do a job; it must be done.
+But you’re not here to judge.
+Somebody paid 47 to do a job, and the money’s clean.
 Assassinate Cross, eliminate Morgan, get out.

 It’s these types of assignments that I love about Hitman.
-Agent 47’s not a Mass-every-Sunday Christian, and the world’s not in peril.
-While some contracts fall into that cliché category of “kill one, save a thousand,” Hitman’s “Club 27” mission is predicated on pure judicial revenge.
-Is it right for a millennial rock star to walk away from the crime because he has money and innate connections?
-Is it fair for a third party to deliver a deadly blow to the accused even if the lass’s passing was a temperamental mishap?
+Previous contracts fell into that cliché category of “kill one, save a thousand,” but Hitman’s “Club 27” mission is predicated on pure judicial revenge.
+Is it legal for a millennial rock star to walk away from the crime because he’s wealthy and well-connected?
+Although Agent 47 doesn’t strike me as the Mass-every-Sunday type, is it right for a third party to deliver a deadly blow to the accused if the girl’s passing was indeed a temperamental mishap?

 I adore a game that causes me to pause with my finger on the trigger.
 For example, Cross held onto a message from the night Hannah died, exposing the final hot-blooded spat between the feuding couple ‒ or so the hotel guests told me.
 Why did Jordan not turn that tape over to the police?
 Allegedly, he listens to the argument on loop, and now Jordan’s manager is concerned about his well-being.
 Maybe he keeps the recording as an agonizing reminder, as some form of punishment that no federal sentence could instill.